Charlotte Mason Methods and Non-traditional Learning

 Picture and Music Study

 By their very nature, Picture and Music study appeal to the senses and should not be neglected.
 Some children are reached by art and/or music in a way that can’t be touched by reading.
 Read about picture study here.
-Books about period music and artists, as well as CD suggestions are included in every unit of our complete programs.
+Books about period music and artists, as well as CD suggestions are included in every unit of our Daily Lesson Plans and Unit Programs.

 I’m so thankful that our kids have the opportunity to be taught the way that best suits them, rather than the way that best suits the school system!
 If you have non-traditional learners at home, I would love to hear how YOU have incorporated Charlotte Mason’s methodology into your homeschool!
 Please consider leaving a comment below.